Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Problem Description

 At each decision epoch $e$, we distinguish between customers that have already been served (i.e., their parcels have been delivered), $N_e^{served}$, and those that are still unserved, $N_e^{unserved}$, where $N_e^{served} \bigcup N_e^{unserved} = N$.
 There are two categories of unserved customers based on the information available for the release date at decision epoch $e$.
-If the parcel has arrived at the depot, the release date is known and the customer can be served, thus we call this set of customers $N_e^{known}$.
+If the parcel has arrived at the depot, the release date is known, and the customer can be served, thus we call this set of customers $N_e^{known}$.
 On the contrary, $N_e^{unknown}$ denotes the set of customers whose parcels are still to be delivered to the depot.
-In turn, there are two subsets of $N_e^{unknown}$: customers whose information about the release date is not updated until the parcel arrives at the depot are denoted as $N_e^{static}$; customers whose information about release date is updated thanks to GPS equipped vehicles are denoted as $N_e^{dynamic}$.
+In turn, there are two subsets of $N_e^{unknown}$: customers whose information about the distribution of the release date is not updated until the parcel arrives at the depot are denoted as $N_e^{static}$; customers whose information about the distribution of the release date is updated, i.e., a new estimation of release date distribution is given in real-time, thanks to GPS equipped vehicles, are denoted as $N_e^{dynamic}$.
 Note that $N_e^{static} \bigcup N_e^{dynamic} = N_e^{unknown}$.
-Finally, we assume that the suppliers' vehicles deliver the parcels to the depot independently from one another, i.e., the release dates are independent.
+The parcels are delivered individually or in batches from suppliers to the depot.
 Let $\widetilde{r}^e_i$ be the random variable associated with the release date of customer $i \in N_e^{unserved}$ at decision epoch $e$.
-This variable is defined as follows: \begin{itemize} \item for $i \in N_e^{known}$, $\widetilde{r}^e_i = r_i$, where $r_i$ is the actual arrival time of the parcel of customer $i$. \item for $i \in N_e^{static}$, we have $\widetilde{r}^e_i = \widetilde{r}^0_i$, which means that the distribution of the random variable associated with the release date is estimated at time 0 and never updated till the parcel arrives at the depot. \item for $i \in N_e^{dynamic}$, $\widetilde{r}^e_i$ is a random variable representing release date at decision epoch $e$.
-It is dynamically updated throughout the day. \end{itemize}
+This variable is defined as follows: \begin{itemize} \item for $i \in N_e^{known}$, $\widetilde{r}^e_i = r_i$, where $r_i$ is the actual arrival time of the parcel of customer $i$. \item for $i \in N_e^{static}$, we have $\widetilde{r}^e_i = \widetilde{r}^0_i$, which means that the distribution of the random variable associated with the release date is estimated at time 0 and never updated till the parcel arrives at the depot.
+In practice, the mean and variance of the distribution can be empirically obtained from historical data. \item for $i \in N_e^{dynamic}$, $\widetilde{r}^e_i$ is a random variable representing release date at decision epoch $e$.
+Its distribution is dynamically updated throughout the day. \end{itemize}

+The distinction between $ N_e^{dynamic}$ and $N_e^{static}$ does not relate to policy design (which is solely based on $N_e^{unknown}$) but rather pertains to the utilization of instances generated for numerical tests (see Online Appendix F).